Poll results: What tools are product managers using the most?

 Key features:

-Zeda.io is a valuable tool for managing product development and prioritization.
+Zeda.io is a valuable tool for managing product development and prioritisation, with 4% of respondents choosing this for product tasks.

-Overview: Zeda.io focuses on simplifying product management tasks by providing tools for roadmapping, feature prioritization, and team collaboration, all within a single platform.
+Overview: Zeda.io focuses on simplifying product management assignments by providing tools for roadmapping, feature prioritization, and team collaboration, all within a single platform.

 Key features: